Michael-Vanderford/electron-file-manager/readme.md

-# SFM — Simple File Manager
+# Electron File Manager for Linux

 > A fast, keyboard-friendly file manager for Linux, built with Electron and native GIO bindings.